hopeforsenegal/com.moonlitstudios.immediatestyle/StyleComparisons~/Readme.md

+# Style Comparison
 Here we are just showing the stylistic code changes and workflow changes that is entailed in different UI workflows.
 First...
 A quick recap

+### Design Example
-Design Example - This is how a **designer** might interact with UI based on a Unity tutorial such as this https://learn.unity.com/tutorial/creating-ui-buttons
+This is how a **designer** might interact with UI based on a Unity tutorial such as this https://learn.unity.com/tutorial/creating-ui-buttons
 ___
+### Standard Example
-Standard Example - This is how a **programmer** might interact with the UI based on a Unity tutorial such as this https://docs.unity3d.com/2022.3/Documentation/ScriptReference/UIElements.Button-clicked.html or this (for older versions of Unity) https://docs.unity3d.com/2018.1/Documentation/ScriptReference/UI.Button-onClick.html
+This is how a **programmer** might interact with the UI based on a Unity tutorial such as this https://docs.unity3d.com/2022.3/Documentation/ScriptReference/UIElements.Button-clicked.html or this (for older versions of Unity) https://docs.unity3d.com/2018.1/Documentation/ScriptReference/UI.Button-onClick.html
 ___
+### Immediate Example
-Immediate Example - This is the new way that we provide you to interact with the UI.
+This is the *new way* that we provide you to interact with the UI.
 Less steps.
 Less code.
-Straightforward if statements if you desire.
+Straightforward "if statements" if you desire.
+___

-Each Step is approximately what you would do in order to achieve the functionality that you see in those scenes.
-Open up the scenes and give them a shot :-)
+Below, each step is approximately what you would do in order to achieve the functionality that you see in those scenes.
+We've broken it up into the roughly same comparible steps and functionality.
+You can now evaluate which method or style best fits your needs.
+(We do recommend opening up the scenes and give them a spin after reading the steps in case you are not familiar with one of the styles)

 **Design Example**